 - Prevent dehydration.
 When we are water deficient, the ability of our kidneys to filter toxins suffers and we have fewer stools.
 Headaches, fatigue, joint pain, inability to concentrate and digestive disturbances increase.

-According to Dr. Kaur, “New plant growth continues to release oxygen, while carbon dioxide is absorbed by plants.
+According to Dr. Kaur ND, “New plant growth continues to release oxygen, while carbon dioxide is absorbed by plants.
 The balance between oxygen and carbon dioxide ensures the quality of the air we breathe…Take steps to restore clean air in our homes, workplaces and communities.”

 Healthy air action steps…